About ESUKU DEVELOPMENT FOUNDATION (EDF)

 This Constitution may be amended by a two-thirds majority of serving trustees at a duly convened meeting, provided that the proposed amendments have been circulated at least fourteen days in advance.
 Where the amendment concerns fundamental objects or trustee provisions, statutory notifications and approvals shall be made to the CAC in accordance with CAMA 2020 and the Companies Regulations 2021 (Corporate Affairs Commission, 2021).

-Minutes of the Inaugural Meeting of the Board of Trustees of the Akpos Mezeh Foundation (AMF)
+Minutes of the Inaugural Meeting of the Board of Trustees of the Esuku Development Foundation (EDF)

 Held on: 4th October, 2024